 The upward velocity of the water balances the downward velocity of the solid particle, and the particle becomes suspended.
 The heavier particles are suspended more closely to the bottom while the lighter ones are suspended more closely to the surface.
 As the water containing flocculated solids passes upwards through this blanket, the particles are absorbed onto the larger floc, which increases the floc size and drops to a lower level.
 Eventually, it falls to the bottom of the clarifier to be recirculated or drawn off.

-Suction type clarifiers use a vacuum system to collect the sludge from the bottom of the tank.
+Suction clarifiers use a vacuum system to collect the sludge from the bottom of the tank.
 They are used for secondary and final clarification processes.
-There are two basic designs.
-The most common is a circular device with bottom-mounted vacuum tubes.
-The other type is a traveling bridge device.
+There are two basic designs with the most common being a circular device with bottom-mounted vacuum tubes and the second, a traveling bridge device.
+There are two main types of suction clarifiers:

 Read user Insights about Clarifiers